hbctraining/DGE_workshop_salmon_online/schedule/README.md

          <br> We have run the analysis, and now it's time to explore the results!  <br><br>In this lesson you will:<br>
              - Learn how to extract results for specific group comparisons <br>
              - Explore the information presented in the results table (different statistics and their importance) <br>
-             - Understand the different levels of filtering that are applied in DESeq2 by default (and why they ae important) <br><br>
+             - Understand the different levels of filtering that are applied in DESeq2 by default (and why they are important) <br><br>
         </details>